 The bench calibration setup requires disconnecting the process piping.
-For calibration setup without disconnecting the process piping, refer to the "Field Calibration" procedure.
+For calibration setup without disconnecting the process piping, refer to "Field Calibration Setup" above.

 The bench calibration setup is shown in Figure 34.
 Connect the input piping to the high pressure side of the transmitter as shown.
 Vent the low pressure side of the transmitter.